yomovh/Cloud_Toulouse_2024_OVHcloud_automation/README.md

-# Notes for the demo that illustrates the talk "How to industrialize the deployment of your solutions with OVHcloud ?" given at OVHCloud Toulouse Meetup
+# Notes for the demo that illustrates the talk "How to industrialize the deployment of your solutions with OVHcloud ?" given at Cloud Toulouse 2024

 ## OVHcloud control panel interface